Book Clinic Appointment with Dr. Manish Vaish

 The main factor that increases the risk of herniated disc is excess body weight, which causes a lot of stress on the lower back.
 A few people become heir to a tendency of developing this condition.
 Even individuals with physically demanding jobs are prone to this condition.

 Surgery for herniated disc is recommended only after options like pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
 If the pain persists even after these options, then, needs to be removed as steroid injections is not advisable per se.

-Activities like bending sideways, pushing, twisting, repetitive lifting can increase the risk of a herniated disk.
+Activities like bending sideways, pushing, twisting, repetitive lifting can increase the risk of a herniated disc.
 At times, emergency surgery is also required to avoid paralysis in a patient.
 In case you have a concern or query you can always consult an expert & get answers to your questions!

 Brain surgery involves several medical procedures, which incorporate fixing issues with the brain, including changes in the tissues of the brain, cerebrospinal fluid and brain blood flow.
 Brain surgery is quite a complicated method of surgery and the type of surgery to be conducted depends on the underlying conditions.

 Brain surgery is performed for the correction of physical brain abnormalities.
 These abnormalities could occur because of diseases, birth defects and injuries.
 A brain surgery is required when the following conditions arise in the brain:

 - When the protective tissue or dura is damaged

 - Due to nerve damage